 - Prevent provider burnout in the face of a provider shortage

-Now consider how much of a challenge that is for small hospitals – many of which are closing as large urban hospitals and academic medical centers thrive.
+Now consider how much of a challenge that is for small hospitals – many of which are closing or have limited resources to fully serve the communities they treat.

 The Gradual Vanishing of Small Hospitals

 A podcast from the Wharton School recently addressed the closure of Philadelphia’s Hahnemann University Hospital and the spreading extinction of rural hospitals.
-According to a University of North Carolina study, 113 have shuttered since 2010.
-The podcast noted that many big city hospitals have consolidated to absorb financial losses and mitigate their operational costs, which has had a negative impact on small hospitals.
+According to a Chartis Center for Rural Health study, 120 have shuttered since 2010.
+The podcast noted that many big-city hospitals have consolidated to absorb financial losses and mitigate their operational costs, which has had a negative impact on small hospitals.